"My unmatched perspicacity, coupled with my sheer indefatigability, combine to make me a feared opponent in any realm of human endeavor."

 You can't understand Andrew without understanding Tristan.
 They share everything—literally.
 Same houses, same cars, same businesses, same bank account.
 They train together, live together, got arrested together, and face charges together.

 Tristan is 18 months younger and temperamentally different.
 Andrew is "Top G" — the explosive frontman.
 Tristan is "The Talisman" — charming, polished, diplomatic.
 Where Andrew provokes, Tristan networks.
-Where Andrew leads with aggression, Tristan leads with sophistication.
-Interviewers describe him as the "good cop," using a soft-spoken approach to explain their shared philosophy.
-He has a considerably smaller social media following and prefers to operate behind the scenes.
+Interviewers call him the "good cop."
+He operates behind the scenes with a much smaller following.

 This matters for the personality analysis.
 Same absent father.
 Same single mother in Luton.
 Same martial arts training.
 Same Marsh Farm estate.
 Yet they developed different temperaments — Andrew as the volatile challenger, Tristan as the calculating strategist.
 Same environment, different wiring.
 The Type 8 pattern in Andrew isn't just a product of circumstance.
 It's who he is.